Kttra/MinesweeperC/README.md

 1. Question
 2. Mark
 3. Cancel
-Action: There are 1 mines left
+Action: There is 1 mine left
 4 # 1 0 0 0
 3 # 1 0 0 0
 2 1 1 0 0 0